WVUHPC/Introduction-HPC/_episodes/14-compile.md

 ~~~
 {: .source}

-To compile this code you need to load the libraries from a MPI implementation.
+To compile this code you need to load the libraries from an MPI implementation.
-For example load the module for OpenMPI
+For example, load the module for OpenMPI

 ~~~
 $ module load lang/gcc/9.3.0 parallel/openmpi/3.1.6_gcc93